 Data is collected for the purposes of administering membership form the member on paper.
 This is shared with British Orienteering (BO) as the applications for both organisations.
 The data relates to name, gender, age, contact details and preferences.
 The paper is retained by the membership secretary.
 The data is entered by BO into their computer systems as Data Controller and is maintained there.
 OD receive extracts of this data and do not maintain a master copy.
 The extracts are used to:

-Prepare mailing address labels to contact members and provide the services included in membership
+Prepare mailing address labels to contact members and provide the services included in membership.
+There is an opt-out capability to be excluded from this list ?.

 Maintain an email contact list for mail circulation relating to the club’s events and services.
 This has an opt-out capability to be excluded from this mail.